X

 High projections in job growth

-The BLS attributes this impressive growth to the increasing frequency of cyberattacks, the rise of e-commerce and the need to create innovative solutions to prevent hackers from interfering with or stealing critical information from networks.
+The BLS attributes this impressive growth to the increasing frequency of cyber attacks, the rise of e-commerce, and the need to create innovative solutions to prevent hackers from interfering with or stealing critical information from networks.

 Remote and hybrid work opportunities

 If you think working in cyber security always requires an on-site work environment, think again.
 Working from home has become common in many industries over the past few years, and cyber security is no exception.
-A search of job listings in a range of roles is likely to reveal a large number of positions that are either fully remote or hybrid.
+A search of job listings in a range of roles is likely to reveal a number of positions that are either fully remote or hybrid.
 This may make the occupation more accessible for those who prefer, or need to, work remotely.

 Self-employment possibilities

 If your ultimate goal is to become your own boss, it is possible to establish yourself as an independent contractor in the information security field.
-You may need to start off working for a company while you build up your skills, earn industry certifications and gain experience.
-As you become more familiar with the work in the field, you can take on some small paid projects on the side as a freelancer, gradually building your reputation and your portfolio.
+You may need to start off working for a company while you build up your skills, earn industry certifications, and gain experience.
+As you become more familiar with the work in the field, you can take on some small paid projects on the side as a freelancer, gradually building your reputation, and your portfolio.

-Keep in mind that growing your business and your income will require marketing yourself, whether this is through your own website, social media channels, word of mouth from previous clients or through professional networking.
+Keep in mind that growing your business and your income will require marketing yourself, whether this is through your own website, social media channels, word of mouth from previous clients, or through professional networking.

 Options to work in the public or private sector

-Cyber security professionals work for both large and small private sector organizations, such as financial institutions, healthcare systems and e-commerce platforms.
-They also work in the public sector, for government agencies or public utilities that manage power grids, water systems and other infrastructure.
+Cyber security professionals work for both large and small private sector organizations, such as financial institutions, healthcare systems, and e-commerce platforms.
+They also work in the public sector, for government agencies or public utilities that manage power grids, water systems, and other infrastructure.

 As large organizations and governments become aware of new vulnerabilities and explore how to manage them from both an IT and OT (operational technology) standpoint, more new career opportunities for cyber security specialists may arise.